AuditeVoez/vanilla-digital-garden/src/site/notes/Lumiere/Home.md

 # What's the purpose of this website?

-Well, the main reason why I deployed this website is to share my code to my friends, and that's about it.
+Well, the main reason why I deployed this website is to share my notes to my friends, and that's about it.

 ```ad-attention
 This website is not affiliated, associated, authorized, or officially connected with Nekoworks and its subsidiaries.
 This site is merely inspired by Nekopara.